Star Alliance: 2000s: Expansion and first decade

 During the early 2000s, a number of airlines joined Star Alliance; the Austrian Airlines Group (Austrian Airlines, Tyrolean Airways and Lauda Air) joined on 26 March 2000 and Singapore Airlines on 1 April.
-BMI (British Midland) and Mexicana joined on 1 July, bringing the alliance's membership to 13.
+BMI and Mexicana joined on 1 July, bringing the alliance's membership to 13.
 With Singapore Airlines' entry into the alliance, Thai Airways considered moving to Oneworld, but eventually decided to remain.
 The addition of BMI made London Heathrow the only European hub with two alliances.
 During the year, Emirates considered joining Star Alliance, but decided against it.
 That year the now-defunct BWIA West Indies Airways, which had entered an alliance with United Airlines, considered becoming a member but did not.
-In 2000, the alliance also opened its first three business centers (in Los Angeles, Frankfurt, and Bangkok) and announced the formation of an Alliance Management Team (AMT), the partnership's executive body.
+In 2000, the alliance also opened its first three business centres (in Los Angeles, Frankfurt and Bangkok) and announced the formation of an Alliance Management Team (AMT), the partnership's executive body.
 In September 2001, Ansett Australia (the alliance's only Australian member) left Star Alliance due to bankruptcy, giving most of the Australian market to Qantas (a Oneworld member).
 That year, Star Alliance announced the appointment of a new CEO, Jaan Albrecht.

-Partner airlines promoted the Star Alliance brand with a ‘Round the World’ ticket (RWT) that offered choices of 19,000, 21,000, and 23,000 miles with stopovers of 15 cities valid for one year.
+Partner airlines promoted the Star Alliance brand with a 'Round the World' ticket (RWT) that offered choices of 19,000, 21,000, and 23,000 miles with stopovers in 15 cities, valid for one year.

-Asiana Airlines joined the alliance on 1 March 2003, Spanair on 1 May 2003, followed by LOT Polish Airlines (Poland's flag carrier) joining in October.
+Asiana Airlines joined the alliance on 28 March 2003, Spanair on 1 May 2003, followed by LOT Polish Airlines (Poland's flag carrier) joining in October.

 Around this time, Mexicana Airlines left the alliance after deciding not to renew a codeshare agreement with United Airlines, later joining Oneworld.
 US Airways joined the alliance in May 2004, becoming its second US-based airline.
 In November, Adria Airways, Blue1 and Croatia Airlines joined the alliance as its first three regional members.

-Although Star Alliance invited Lineas Aereas Azteca in 2005 to join in mid 2007, the airline filed for bankruptcy.
+Although Star Alliance invited Lineas Aereas Azteca to join in 2005, the airline filed for bankruptcy in mid-2007.
 TAP Air Portugal joined on 14 March 2005, adding African destinations to the network.
 In April 2006, Swiss International Air Lines, the alliance's sixth European airline, and South African Airways (its first African carrier) became the 17th and 18th members.

 By May 2007, Star Alliance's 10th anniversary, its members had a combined 16,000 daily departures to 855 destinations in 155 countries and served 406 million passengers annually.
 The alliance introduced Biosphere Connections, a partnership with UNESCO, the International Union for Conservation of Nature (IUCN), and the Ramsar Convention on Wetlands to promote environmental sustainability.

 Today, nearly 30% of global air travellers use the services of our member carriers or, looking at it from an overall industry perspective, two-thirds of worldwide air travellers use one of the three airline alliances.